 I personally enjoy capturing trees in a loose watercolour style but then adding some scribbly ink lines on top just to bring a little bit of structure but still in a very loose way.

-Here is a sketch of an A-frame house I did with some loose trees either side.
+Here is a sketch of an A-frame house I did with some loose trees on either side.
 The trees were certainly one of the key elements to bring this sketch to life.

 In the video below, Jean Lurssen shows us how she uses different types of brushes to create different textures as well as how to paint trees very loosely in watercolour.